 6. Custom Soapstone Fireplaces to Suit Your Aesthetic

 Soapstone fireplaces are beautiful, and with one of our standard or custom-cut and fabricated mantels, you’ll have an interesting focal point perfect for your space.
 The stone ages naturally without sealing so you can count on it looking great even after years of steady use, and looks even better as it ages.
 Burning wood in your home—especially with the gentle output soapstone provides—creates a cozy, relaxing atmosphere.
 Because it is easy to operate, you have more time to entertain and enjoy the warm space, without the hassle.

 We received a letter from a couple who wanted to share the enjoyment of their soapstone masonry heater.
 In addition to the “wonderful ambiance” provided by the charming warm glow, they wanted us (and other homeowners) to know just how much they saved on their heating costs in a notoriously chilly winter season:

-“We used the Sinatra heater exclusively to heat our new (2,000 sq. ft.) home for three years now… Last winter saw many days at -30 degrees.
-For the entire 2014 – 2015 winter season, we burned 12-face cords of wood for a total winter heating cost of $765.00.”
+We use the soapstone heater exclusively to heat our (2,000 sq. ft.) home.
+One winter we saw many days at -30 degrees.
+For that entire winter season, we burned 12-face cords of wood for a total winter heating cost of $765.00.”

-“We both work full time and it’s also nice to come to a delicious crock pot dinner waiting in the Sinatra’s oven.
-We call it our slow cooker on steroids.
+We both work full time and it’s also nice to come to a delicious slow-cooked crock pot dinner waiting in the Sinatra’s oven.
 We couldn’t be happier.–Soapstones.com Customers